realA10001986/Time-Circuits-Display/README.md

 - MP_PREV: Jump to previous song
 - MP_SHUFFLE_ON: Enables shuffle mode in Music Player
 - MP_SHUFFLE_OFF: Disables shuffle mode in Music Player
+- PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
+- STOPKEY: Stop playback of keyX file.
+Does nothing if no keyX file is currently played back.
 - POWER_CONTROL_ON: Take over Fake-Power control; POWER_xx commands now control Fake-Power.
 - POWER_CONTROL_OFF: Release Fake-Power control
 - POWER_ON, POWER_OFF: Switch Fake-Power on or off, respectively.
+- INJECT_x: See immediately below.

+#### The INJECT_x command

+This command allows remote control of the TCD through HA/MQTT in the same way as through the TCD keypad by injecting commands into the TCD's command queue (hence the name).
+Commands are listed [here](#commandref); nearly all are supported.
+You need to specify the command exactly like when entering the code on the keypad.
+For example:

+To enable the "beep" (001), issue the following command: **INJECT_001**

+To play "key2.mp3" (502), issue **INJECT_502**

+To set the alarm to 9:00am (110900), issue **INJECT_110900**

 #### Fake-Power control through HA